Qwertywho/NUSISS-DevSecOpsEng/workshop/workshop9.md

 ## SAST

 1. Under the .github/workflows directory create the sast scan yml file with the below's content.
 Filename: sast-scan.yml
+- check if code has any vulnerability, scan dependencies, scan libaries and generate SAST report
+- in industry they use license tool

 ```
 name: "sast-scan"